-(b) Whenever the Issuer obtains knowledge of the occurrence of a Listed Event, the Issuer shall as soon as possible determine if such event would constitute material information for owners of Bonds.
-If the Listed Event constitutes material information for owners of Bonds, the Issuer shall promptly file a notice of such occurrence with the MSRB through EMMA.
+(b) Whenever the Issuer obtains knowledge of the occurrence of a Listed Event, the Issuer shall within ten (10) business days file a notice of such occurrence with the MSRB through EMMA.

 (c) The Issuer shall file or cause to be filed with the MSRB notice of any change in its Fiscal Year not later than the date on which it files any information in the then current Fiscal Year.